aarontbarratt/Tekken-7-Python/README.md

 # Tekken 7 FrameData

 This project aims to provide a dynamic csv file of all frame data.
-All the of the frame data is being pulled from http://rbnorway.org.
+All of the frame data is being pulled from http://rbnorway.org.
 So thank you to all the guys at RB Norway for all the hard work collecting data and making it available to the community for free.